yuchiuan/trent-template/README.md

 trent-template
 ==============

-C++ template for mainly for Google code jam
+This is a simple C++ template and is mainly for Google code jam.

+2014/04/23
+    Create this project and build basic template